reuank/atis-remote/README.md

 4. Connect to your ATIS account again (`ssh atis`) and make sure that you don't need to enter your password again
 5. Add `source PATH_TO_THIS_REPO/.atis` to your `~/.bashrc` or `~/.zshrc` to activate the function
 6. You should now be able to print files by typing `atis PATH_TO_FILE`

+Thanks to the ATIS people for [this docu](https://www.atis.informatik.kit.edu/1323.php).